 In marketized care systems such as the UK, union influence is further limited as employment is outsourced to areas where collective bargaining has a weak presence compared to direct employment through the public sector.
 Private and voluntary sector care providers have traditionally been largely non-union.
 Many of the private sector providers of adult social care services in the UK are small to medium sized care homes for the elderly.
 Small to medium sized enterprises are traditionally difficult for unions to organise in.
 The larger organisations in adult social care can be multinationals, sometimes owned through private equity, which, with the exception of one or two providers, are not generally open to collective bargaining.
 Private equity companies are generally accused of consuming the resources of care homes (drawn from public funding), and undermining staff terms and conditions, including low pay, poor staffing ratios, surveillance of employees and retaliation against union members.

 The voluntary social care sector also provides challenges to worker voice.
 In 2007, the National Council for Voluntary Organisations estimated union membership was 15%, and that unions were involved in salary negotiations in less than a third of third sector organisations.
 Another report claimed that there were approximately 150,000 members in total in voluntary organisations, with individual unions such as the GMB, UNITE and UNISON recording 30,000, 60,000 and 60,000 members respectively.
 In 2011 alarm was raised over figures that reported that only 24% of domiciliary and support workers were unionised.
 Currently, UNISON claims 85,000 members working in the community and voluntary sector and UNITE, GMB and Community unions have been active in increasing membership.
 Where they have recognition in voluntary organisations, unions are seen to have wide ranging relations with employers.
 These relations range from partnerships, and full negotiations over pay and other issues.
 Others are merely consulted on pay, while others are subject to merely offering individual protection for workers.
 Anti-union views in voluntary organisations stem from fears that strikes and other forms of action can disrupt services and mission.
 In addition, there are problems with mobilizing the adult social care workforce in private and voluntary organisations to join unions.
 This is due to a lack of tradition of membership, so numbers of organisers are quite low compared to other sectors.
-There is also a lack of ‘a factory gate’ or in the public sector, school, hospital, or administrative offices to engage with workers in a collective manner.
+There is also a lack of opportunity for recruitment at the place of employment (equivalent to the ‘factory gate’ in the industrial world) or in the public sector, schools, hospitals, or administrative offices opportunities to engage with workers in a collective manner..
 Workers in adult social care work part-time on fragmented shifts, sometimes alone and in the community or in people’s homes so are difficult to contact.
 They also have limited tradition within their ranks of unionisation so are unsure what the movement can offer them.